mauricioarrequena/mobile-academia/README.md

 ## CI/CD Instructions
 Not yet configured.

+### TMDB API Integration

+This project leverages The Movie Database (TMDB) API to fetch comprehensive movie and TV show data.
+The TMDB API provides access to a vast database of information including movie titles, overviews, genres, release dates, ratings, cast and crew details, images, and much more.

+**Key features enabled by TMDB API:**

+* **Movie Listings:** Displaying popular, trending, and upcoming movies.
+* **Search Functionality:** Allowing users to search for specific movies or TV shows.
+* **Detailed Views:** Presenting in-depth information for individual titles.
+* **Image Assets:** Retrieving movie posters and backdrops.

+To use this application, you will need an API key from TMDB.
+Please ensure your `.env` file contains your TMDB API key as `TMDB_API_KEY`.
+You can obtain a key by registering for an account on the [TMDB website](https://www.themoviedb.org/documentation/api).

 ## Tech Stack

 * **React Native** + CLI
 * **React Navigation**
 * **The Movie Database (TMDB) API**
+* **SQLite**
+* **Async Storage**

 ## Troubleshooting
 If you encounter issues on iOS after installing dependencies, try the following: